How to Become a Registered Dental Assistant

 Application Processing Time

-Standard processing time is 30 days, and notification will be mailed to the address indicated on the Application.
+Standard processing time is up to 30 days, and notification will be mailed to the address indicated on the Application.
 The notification will inform the applicant of their status.
 Applications submitted without all required documentation are considered deficient.

 Written Examination

 Once the Board approves your completed Application for Registered Dental Assistant Examination and Licensure, you will be authorized to take the written examination.
-The Board will send an authorization notice to your address of record which will include instructions to schedule your examination.
+The Board will send an approval notice to your address of record which will include instructions to schedule your examination.
 The written examination is administered by our testing vendor Psychological Services Incorporated (PSI).
-PSI will email you the Candidate Information Bulletin, or send by mail, if you did not provide an email on your RDA Application.
-Review the Candidate Information Bulletin thoroughly for important information about acceptable clothing attire, cancellation policy, and other guidance.
-If you fail the exam, or miss your scheduled test date, you can contact PSI to reschedule the exam in 7-10 business days.
-Additional submission for eligibility, or submission of a re-exam application is not required.
+PSI will mail the Candidate Information Bulletin to your address of record.
+It is important that Exam Candidates review the Candidate Information Bulletin thoroughly for important information about acceptable clothing attire, cancellation policy, and other guidance.
+The Candidate Information Bulletin contains the Examination Outline on pages 7 to 17, and lists reference materials on pages 18 and 19.
+The CIB is available on PSI's website at PSIEXAMS.COM.

 Issuance of the RDA License